AC-Polymer-SDL-4/Stirring-Module/README.md

 *Congratulations you are all set for using the stirring module!*

-## Tested Power Values for Solutions of various viscosities.
+## Tested Power Values for Solutions of Various Viscosities.
 - Minimum power: **45** for all fans to turn on.
 Lower than that, only some fans will operate.
 - Maximum power: **92**.
 Higher than this, the fans turn too quickly and the whole module starts to shake.